 If you have valuable content in your sim, make a copy of the entire folder somewhere, first.
 It will have copies of the region files and database we can recover if it is still broken.

 How do I know this worked?
-You can tell if it worked by starting Opensim, and then use a web browser to go to http://www.canyouseeme.org, and enter 8002 when opensim is running.
+You can tell if it worked by starting Opensimulator, and then use a web browser to go to http://www.canyouseeme.org, and enter 8002 when Opensimulator is running.
 If that works, the ports are fine.

 The second part that has to work is loopback - either your router supports it, or not.
-You can immediately tell if your loopback works after running the above CanYouSeeme tests.
-You use your web browser to navigate to http://(YOUR PUBLIC IP):8002/wifi .
-Mine was http://126.96.36.199:8002/wifi.
-Of course, your IP address will be different than shown above, so use whatever it shows you.
-If the system is working, you get a web page, if not, it will just hang.
+You can immediately tell if your loopback works after running the above CanYouSeeMe.org tests.
+You use your web browser to navigate to http://(YOUR PUBLIC IP):8002.
+Mine was http://22.214.171.124:8002.
+Of course, your IP address will be different than shown here, so use whatever CanYouSeeme shows you.
+If the system is working, you get a web page.

-If it works, go the the Settings->Advanced Settings menu, and click the DNS Name field:
+If it works, go the the Settings->Expert Settings menu, and click the DNS Name field.

 Either click Next Name until you see one you like, and press Save, or type a name like 'Whatever.Outworldz.net".
 The name will not work with spaces, and no funny characters.
 Then click Save, and restart Opensim.

-Now use that same name to add the Grid Settings to your viewer, (or just use Onlook, it knows already) and you should be set to go.
+You use your web browser to navigate to http://(YOUR NEW NAME):8002, such as http://Whatever.Outworldz.net:8002.
+If you get the web page, use that same name to add the Grid Settings to your viewer, and you should be set to go.

 What to do if the loopback test fails.